WDI-SEA/notes/02-js-jquery/js-dom/02more-manipulation.md

   find that creating elements as described here offers more modularity and fine-grain control over how things are added to the page.

-  It totally works, but I'm telling you, I promise, it gets nasty!
+  It totally works, but it can get nasty!

+**3. Faster**
-- A final reason to prefer manual DOM manipulation over `.innerHTML` is that it's much faster.
-The browser is optimized to make changes to the DOM via the `.appendChild`, `insertBefore` methods described here.
+  A final reason to prefer manual DOM manipulation over `.innerHTML` is that it's much faster.
+The browser is optimized to make changes to the DOM via the methods described here.

   The browser spends more time manually computing how to interpret string content added via `.innerHTML`.